dannyjackson/SexChromosomeVGP/PAR_phylogeny/0_PAR_length_by_species.md

 ```

 Issues to clean up:
-1. The genomes with empty BED files are being ignored, which disrupts the alignment of PAR bar plots to the tree tips.
-Find a way to illustrate in the bar plot that they are empty.
 2. The genomes with complex sex chromosomes (i.e. X1X2) are skipping the latter and just using the former.
 3. Overlap between plots is imperfect and hiding tip labels.
 4. Add a version with ratio of PAR to entire sex chromosome (probably entire X/Z?)